 This option is available for checkout replicas only and can only be performed when replicating to a file geodatabase.

-- Optionally, for Replicate Related Data, choose Get related or Do not get related to specify whether to replicate rows related to rows already in the replica.
+- Optionally, from the Replicate Related Data drop-down menu, choose Get related or Do not get related to specify whether to replicate rows related to rows already in the replica.

 Get related is the default setting.